KaranUnique/Propx/README.md

 This project is for educational/demo purposes.
 You may adapt it for your own use.

 ---
-Made with ❤️ using Reactjs and Vite.
+Made with ❤️ using Reactjs , Tailwind CSS and Vite.